What Are the Pros and Cons of Suspension Training?

 Another advantage of suspension training is it builds functional strength.
 Functional exercises are those that emulate the movements we do in daily life, like picking up heavy objects, stretching overhead to pick up an item off a shelf, or carrying an object down a flight of stairs.
 Functional training reinforces movement patterns that help us stay strong in a functional way.
 It’s not just for building big biceps or six-pack abs, it’s about being functionally fit.

 Suspension systems are also portable.
 The straps are so light you can easily carry them with you when you travel.
 All you need is a sturdy object to attach them to.
+You can take it you the park, beach and even workout it your hotel room.

 Are There Disadvantages of Suspension Training?